projectgus/jms567ctl/README.md

 ## Accessing via pyusb

 By default the above commands use `py3_sg` to send raw SCSI commands to a disk in the JMS567 device on Linux.
-There's also a very experimental pysub backend that you can try to use instead:
+There's also a very experimental pyusb backend that you can try to use instead:

 ```
 sudo ./jms567ctl.py -d 152d: erase_flash